-The Child Development program prepares students for employment in the field of Early Care and Education of children.
-Students learn the skills and knowledge needed to work with young children and their families.
+Students learn skills needed for employment in a variety of childcare facilities.
+Those currently working with young children may use this program to upgrade their skills.
+Graduates earn an Associate in Applied Science degree in Child Development.
 Note that AAS degree, certificate, and short-term certificate programs are not designed to be transfer programs.